-The kindergarten program is for students who turn 5 by the first day of school.
+The kindergarten program is for students who turn five by the first day of school.

 Students are admitted to 1st-12th grade based on past achievement and academic fit.
 Applicants must complete an application and take a placement test before application materials are reviewed.
-Students applying for admission at younger levels will be interviewed by their prospective teachers or a member of the leadership team.
+Students applying for admission at younger levels will be interviewed by their prospective teachers or a leadership team member.
 The admissions committee determines acceptance following the completion of the application process.
-Gifft Hill School uses a "need-blind" admission process whereby a family's application for financial aid does not influence the admission decision.
 Gifft Hill School does not discriminate against applicants based on race, color, gender, national origin, age, religion, creed, veteran's status, sexual orientation, gender identity, or gender expression.
-Admissions preference may be given to the siblings of currently enrolled students, the children of faculty and alumni, and to applicants that help the school build a diverse student body consistent with the school's mission.
-All new and returning students must be in good standing (academic, behavioral, and financial) and/or have a history of compliance with school expectations in order to be considered for admission.